yantra-core/Labyrinthos.js/ReadMe.md

     labyrinthos.terrains.FaultLine(map, {});

-    // terrains return a 0-1 float range, so we need to scale it to the tile range map.scaleToTileRange(4); // this will take the 0-1 float range and scale it to 0-4 integer range
+    // terrain algos return a 0-1 float range, so we need to scale it to the tile range map.scaleToTileRange(4); // this will take the 0-1 float and scale it to 0-4 integer

     console.log('map', map);

+    // output map with ASCII mask
     console.log('map', map.mask());

   });
 </script>
 ```

-**Use Submaps**
+### Use Submaps

 *Using labyrinthos `npm`` package*

 Each `TileMap` has a `TileMap.use()` method which can be used to embed maps inside each other.
 The following example creates a quadrant: